Despite More Sexual Harassment Accusers Coming Forward, Gov. Cuomo Says Again He Has No Plans To Resign

 “Every day there is another account that is drawing away from the business of government.
 We have allegations about sexual harassment, a toxic work environment, the loss of credibility surrounding the COVID-19 nursing home data and questions about the construction of a major infrastructure project,” Stewart-Cousins said in a statement.
 “New York is still in the midst of this pandemic and is still facing the societal, health and economic impacts of it.
 We need to govern without daily distraction.
 For the good of the state Gov. Cuomo must resign.”

 “The allegations pertaining to the governor that have been reported in recent weeks have been deeply disturbing, and have no place whatsoever in government, the workplace or anywhere else.
-I, too, share the sentiment of Senate Majority Leader Stewart-Cousins regarding the governor’s ability to continue to lead this state,” Heastie said, in part.
+I, too, share the sentiment of Senate Majority Leader Stewart-Cousins regarding the governor’s ability to continue to lead this state,” Heastie added.

 READ MORE: Gov. Cuomo Says He Will Not Resign Amid Sexual Harassment Allegations: ‘I Never Touched Anyone Inappropriately’